 The First Literacy Lab initiative strengthens individual programs and the Adult Basic Education (ABE) field by cultivating innovative ideas and creative problem-solving.
-Grants are divided into two categories: the first is focused on benefits to the field and is open to all ABE non-profit programs in Greater Boston; the second is focused on strengthening of individual programs and is available to programs with limited financial resources.
+Grants are divided into two categories: the first is focused on benefits to the field and is open to all ABE non-profit programs in Massachusetts; the second is focused on strengthening of individual programs and is available to programs with limited financial resources.